vacho/JSDeveloper/Basics.md

 // Why?
 Because setTimeout runs the function without any context (this refers to the global object).
 ```

+## Value Vs Reference
+- Pass by value is for Primitives: When you copy a primitive value, JavaScript allocates a new space in memory for the new variable and copies the content of the old variable into it.
+- Pass by reference is for Objects: When you assign an object to a new variable, the content itself is not copied.
+Instead, the memory address (the reference) pointing to the original object is copied.

 Important:
 - ES Modules (ESM), or ECMAScript Modules replace this way from CommonJS (CJS) system.